-The Park Community School is governed by a board of twelve members.
+The Park Community School is governed by the Trustees of the Tarka Learning Partnership, who hold the school to account for its performance in many key areas.
 They are charged with ensuring that the school performs effectively in providing the very best education in the broadest sense for every one of its students.
-Governors represent the various stakeholders – parents, the local community, school staff and are elected or co-opted for a period of four years.

-The Governors and Headteacher work together to set the long-term strategic direction of the school and ensure efficient and effective use of resources.
-The Local Governing Board is accountable for many aspects of the school, and so is supportive of the senior leadership team while also being distinct from them.
-The Governors’ role is to question and in so doing, satisfy themselves that the school is doing the best for students, parents and the community.
+The SCB representatives and Headteacher work together to set the long-term strategic vision for the school and ensure efficient and effective use of resources in support of students.
+Similar to the Trustees, the SCB representatives role is to question, and in so doing satisfy themselves that the school is doing the best for students, parents and the community.

-It is the Headteacher’s role to manage the school while the Governors support through challenge – checking, questioning and holding the Senior Leadership Team to account for the school’s performance.
-The Local Governing Board takes all decisions in line with the core values of the school.
+It is the Headteacher’s role to manage the school while the Trustees and SCB support through challenge – checking, questioning and holding the Senior Leadership Team to account for the school’s performance.

-All Governors are volunteers from a wide range of backgrounds and thus bring experience of the world beyond school.
-Governors do not receive any payment but costs of training and essential travel are provided by the school.
+All SCB representatives are volunteers from a wide range of backgrounds and thus bring experience of the world beyond school.
+The representatives do not receive any payment but costs of training and essential travel are provided by the school.

 Kim Baker, Chair of Governors